Backcountry Skills

 a large avalanche showcasing a deep persistent slab

-Avalanche Glossary: Deep Persistent Slabs
+Avalanche Glossary: Persistent Weak Layers

 What is a Persistent Slab Avalanche?
 In the world of avalanche safety, a persistent slab avalanche is one of the most notorious hazards because of how long it can linger.
 Unlike storm or wind slabs that may stabilize quickly, persistent slabs are caused by weak layers deep within the snowpack, such as buried surface hoar